lieudusty123/social_media/README.md

 ## Getting Started

-To see the deployed version of this project, please click [here](insert-deployed-link-here).
+To see the deployed version of this project, please click [here](instagram.omerezra.me).

 To run this project on your local machine, please follow these steps:

 1. Clone this repository to your local machine
 2. Install dependencies with `npm install`
-3. Start the React app with `npm start`
+3. Start the server with `npm start`
-4. Start the server with `npm run dev`
-5. Open the project in your web browser at `http://localhost:3000`
+4. Open the project in your web browser at `http://localhost:5000`

 ## Purpose